jimmyff/prism/packages/prism/README.md

 # Prism 🌈

 A powerful and efficient color manipulation library for Dart & Flutter applications with zero dependencies.
+Features the `Ray` class for color manipulation, `RayScheme` for accessibility-focused color schemes, and extensive pre-built color palettes.

 See [prism_flutter](https://pub.dev/packages/prism_flutter) which adds Flutter specific extensions.

-Work with colors through the `Ray` class - a clean, intuitive API for all your color needs.

 ## Resources